rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk/faqs.md

 ## What is the size limit on the requests?

-The size limit on requests is 32 KB per message and 4 MB per batch request.
+The size limit on requests is 32KB per message and 4MB per batch request.

 ## Can I send the event data to specific destinations only?